Live-Charts/Live-Charts/docs/2getting started/4automatic updates.md

 # Automatic updates

+Before explaining how automatic updates work, it is important for you to know that all the objects used in our official samples update automatically every time a property or a collection changes, this article explains the idea behind it.

 LiveCharts updates and animates automatically as your data changes, we listen for `INotifyPropertyChanged` or `INotifyCollectionChanged` implementations, the chart control registers a handler at many components it uses, that will enqueue an update when a property or a collection changes, finally when the resource is removed from the chart, the handler is also gone from the instance.

-As you probably noticed we said 'enqueue an update', this means that the charts in not redrawn every time a property or a collection changes, redrawing the UI specially in a charting library when we could have millions of objects could be a expensive task.
+As you probably noticed we said 'enqueue an update', this means that the charts in not redrawn every time a property or a collection changes, redrawing the UI specially in a charting library when we could have millions of objects could be an expensive task.

 ![updates cycle](../resources/updatescycle.png)